Chimmiii/Classroom-Wars-Sino-ang-Pinakapabibo-/README.md

 4. Win the Game: Be the last player standing to earn the title of Pinakapabibo!

 ### Method 2
-1. Start the Game: Download the folder ClassroomWars
+1. Start the Game: Download the folder 'ClassroomWars'
 2. Run the Game: Open game.py in command prompt
 3. Choose Your Character: Pick from 6 distinct classroom archetypes, each with its skillset.
 4. Battle Opponents: